Search

 In addition to the cases we handle of mesothelioma in women, it is important to understand more common health issues and events women experience in their lives.
 Women have longer lifespans, stronger immune systems, and better trauma survival rates than men.
 They are also more likely to visit their doctors and participate in preventive health screenings.
 Yet they spend 15% of their lives in poor health, compared with just 12% for men, and they are more likely to be diagnosed with many chronic health conditions.

 While women’s proactive approach to healthcare is wise, it does not always work in their favor.
 Pharmaceutical companies have a history of pushing products for women that are not safe or effective and failing to provide the proper warnings about potential risks.
 Additionally, clinical drug trials are often performed with only male participants, resulting in overmedicating and adverse reactions in women.
-Environmental toxins like the Camp Lejeune water contamination are linked to pregnancy complications and birth defects in addition to multiple types of cancer and neurological disorders.
+Environmental toxins are linked to pregnancy complications and birth defects, in addition to multiple types of cancer and neurological disorders.

 Women and Cancer